cfabiolongo/ad-caspar/README.md

 ---------------

 * Anaphora resolution/coreferentiators are not included yet in this code.
-So it is recommended to not use sentence containing pronoms, otherwise any abductive/deductive operations cannot be successful.
+So it is recommended to not use sentence containing pronoms, otherwise any abductive/deductive operations won't be successful.
 For this purpose, the integration of tools such as [neuralcoref](https://github.com/huggingface/neuralcoref) is planned.
 Coders might include such a tool in their own fork of this repository.
 * Sentence containing singles quoation marks (') are still not well managed.
 So, it is recommended to not use it, and, in such a case, to rephrase utterances differently.
 * Occasional crashes during parsing of text may occur, especially during conversion from natural language into logical forms/definite clauses.
-In thia case it is recommended rephrasing/reducing utterances.
+In this case, rephrasing/reducing utterances is recommended.
-* Sometime disambiguation might not work well, due to possible lack of useful examples within related wordnet synsets that must be evaluated for such a purpose.
-It is planned to integrate additional lexical resources in order to address such a issue.
+* Sometime disambiguation might not work well, due to possible lack of useful examples within related wordnet synsets that must be evaluated.
+It is planned to integrate additional lexical resources in order to address such an issue.